IsaacSchemm/DeviantArtFs/README.md

 ## Usage

 Each request you can make has a module (static class) in one of the DeviantArtFs.Requests namespaces, with AsyncExecute and ExecuteAsync methods.
 AsyncExecute returns an F# asynchronous workflow, while ExecuteAsync returns a Task<T>.

-The methods sometimes vary in their response objects as well; AsyncExecute will typically return a record or JsonProvider type that uses option types to represent fields that may or may not exist, while ExecuteAsync will return a class or interface that uses nullable reference types (or Nullable<T>) for such fields.
+The methods sometimes vary in their response objects as well; AsyncExecute will typically return a class or interface that uses option types to represent fields that may or may not exist, while ExecuteAsync will return an interface that uses nullable reference types (or Nullable<T>) for such fields.

+Some modules also have a ToAsyncSeq method (which takes a request and offset and wraps the results using FSharp.Control.AsyncSeq) or a ToListAsync (which takes a request and optionally an offset and/or limit and compiles a List<T>.)

 Example (C#):

-	var list = new List<DeviantArtFs.Interop.Deviation>();
+    var list = new List<IBclDeviation>();
     int offset = 0;
     while (true) {
+        var req = new DeviantArtFs.Requests.Gallery.GalleryAllViewRequest();
-		var req = new DeviantArtFs.PagingParams {
+        var paging = new PagingParams {
             Offset = offset,
             Limit = 24
         };
-        DeviantArtFs.IDeviantArtPagedResult<DeviantArtFs.Interop.Deviation> resp =
+        IDeviantArtPagedResult<IBclDeviation> resp =
-            await DeviantArtFs.Requests.Gallery.GalleryAllView.ExecuteAsync(token, req, new DeviantArtFs.Requests.Gallery.GalleryAllViewRequest());
+            await DeviantArtFs.Requests.Gallery.GalleryAllView.ExecuteAsync(token, paging, req);
         list.AddRange(resp.Results);
         offset = resp.NextOffset ??
 0;
         if (!resp.HasMore) break;
     }

 Example (F#):

-    let list = new ResizeArray<DeviantArtFs.DeviationResponse.Root>()
+    let list = new ResizeArray<Deviation>()
     let mutable offset = 0
     let mutable more = true
     while more do
         let req = new DeviantArtFs.Requests.Gallery.GalleryAllViewRequest()
         let paging = new PagingParams(Offset = 0, Limit = Nullable 24)
-        let! (resp: DeviantArtPagedResult<DeviationResponse.Root>) = DeviantArtFs.Requests.Gallery.GalleryAllView.AsyncExecute token paging req
+        let! (resp: DeviantArtPagedResult<Deviation>) = DeviantArtFs.Requests.Gallery.GalleryAllView.AsyncExecute token paging req
         list.AddRange(resp.Results)
         offset <- resp.NextOffset |> Option.defaultValue 0
         more <- resp.HasMore